dpeterzen/cv-react-app/README.md

 This is a small react app where users can input their information and generate a CV/résumé.
 I set up the application using [Vite](https://vitejs.dev/) and deployed it using [Vercel](https://vercel.com/).

 ![Screenshot of generated example CV](./public/demo-img.png)
-- When you done writing your resume, press the Generate my CV! button, print preview the page (cmd-p, ctrl-p), save to PDF, and you are all set!
+- When you have finished writing your resume, press the Generate my CV! button, print preview the page (cmd-p, ctrl-p), and save to PDF.

 ## Features: